“Formula For Fire” – My First Cinefex Article

-If you've landed here hoping to learn about the visual effects of Ron Howard's Formula 1 film Rush, I'm afraid you're going to be disappointed.
+If you've landed here hoping to learn something about the visual effects of Ron Howard's Formula 1 film Rush, I'm afraid you're going to be disappointed.
 Yes, I've finished my article on that very subject and yes, I've submitted it to the publishers.
-But you'll have to wait until it appears in the winter edition of … Continue reading Rush – it’s a wrap
+But you'll have to wait until it appears in the winter edition … Continue reading “Rush” – It’s a Wrap for Cinefex

 Revisiting Cinefex (35): Who Framed Roger Rabbit, Willow